By entering this site you are explicitly giving us permission to collect certain information about you.

 Financial support: You can give money to support the work in India and Bangladesh through contacting either one of the Mission locations directly or through the General Secretary's office in the UK.
 In addition, from time to time the Oxford Mission looks for specific types of help such as sponsoring of a child at a European musical college, or providing board and lodging for a given period of time to one or more members of the Mission that may be traveling overseas.
 To see our current projects (click here).
 If you would like to give financial help please look at the Donate! (click here) or Contacts (click here) pages of this site for details of how and where you can do this.

 Voluntary work: From time to time one of the Missions can welcome volunteers either on specific projects or for general work.
+We are particularly interested in short term visits (say a month) by Music students.
 If you are interested in voluntary work please contact the General Secretary.

 Prayer: All involved with the Oxford Mission welcome your prayers and support for our work.
 A daily programme of prayers, which you are welcome to follow, can be found in the latest Newsletter (click here)